tnoda/helm-ad/README.md

 * `helm-ad-action-function`
   - The property selected by `helm-ad` is added to `kill-ring`, and then passed to this function.
-  - Defaults `insert`.
+  - It defaults `insert`.
 So after the helm action is selected, the property will be inserted into your point.